 ⚕️ Healthcare: Quantifying the cost of delivering health care.

-* Note: the numbers used in this example are totally made up for the purpose of illustration.
-How good someone is at their job depends on all sorts of different factors.
+* Note: the numbers used in this example are made up for the purpose of illustration.
+How good someone is at their job depends on a myriad of different factors.